Scientology and religious groups: Nation of Islam

 Farrakhan supports Hubbard's spiritual technology, including auditing, which he claims is a "vital tool" for the awakening of his people.
 Leah Nelson writes that Farrakhan "has been telling his followers to embrace Scientology in order to move closer to perfection in preparation for the end times."
 Farrakhan has commented on the complementary and supplementary role that Scientology has on NOI.
 He does not necessarily view Dianetics training as conversion into Scientology, rather, he views Hubbard's technologies as tools for "black empowerment and betterment which contribute to his particular theological vision for Muslims in America," as Donald A. Westbrook writes.
 Speculating on Farrakhan's enthusiasm for Scientology, Chip Berlet of the Southern Poverty Law Center, hypothesizes: "The possibility exists that Farrakhan sees his followers as not 'clear' enough to make contact with the Mothership."

 Gerald Williams asserts that just like NOI, Scientology is a "very rationalized or modern religion."
 Jacob Michael King states that both religions are "engaged in reframing traditional spiritual ideas, and both employ scientific language in an attempt to "modernize" elements seen as outdated."
 Dianetic Auditing runs parallel with NOI's determination of the knowledge of self.
-"While self-knowledge in the NOI offers the believer an identity as part of a collective, auditing through 'locating areas of spiritual distress… and improving their condition' purports to free the individual to determine herself and to better author her own destiny," states Jacob King.
+"While self-knowledge in the NOI offers the believer an identity as part of a collective, auditing through 'locating areas of spiritual distress... and improving their condition' purports to free the individual to determine herself and to better author her own destiny," states Jacob King.

 Chicago, Inglewood, Hollywood and Clearwater are the loci of NOI Dianetics training.
 The Church of Scientology Community Center in Inglewood also functions as a Sunday meeting place for NOI members.
-Scientologists have also worked with NOI-lead initiatives to reduce crime rates in the Los Angeles inner cites, using the Scientology-sponsored program The Way to Happiness.
+Scientologists have also worked with NOI-lead initiatives to reduce crime rates in the Los Angeles inner cities, using the Scientology-sponsored program The Way to Happiness.